zhiyuan8/crypto-self-study/Blockchain/0-basics.md

 # Cryptography background
 - H is CRH : hash function is a collusion resistant hash function H.
+- instead of writing transaction S to the blockchain, can just write commit(S) to chain.
 ```
 Example : SHA-256 { x : len(x)< 2^64 bytes } -> { 0 , 1 } ^ 256
 ```